auth0-sandbox/auth0-application-development/module03-instructions.md

 redirecting the user to the BFF application endpoint for the user to sign on, In step six the API requests to the BFF are authorized with a session cookie, not a token:

-1. Open the "Module 03/Acme/src/main.js" file.
+1. Right-click the "Module 03/Acme/src/main.js" file and open it to the side.
 This JavaScript file is what kicks the application off; it loads a router component and the main "App" component, and tells vue to render it over the Document Object Model (DOM) entity with the ID "app".
     ```js